fbarikzehi/fbarikzehi/README.md

 - 🔹 [**Dide2 PMIS**](https://github.com/dide2)
 - 🔹 [**JCoordinator**](https://github.com/jcoordinator)
 - 🔹 **AI IDE**
-- 🔹 **AI Messenger & Social**
+- 🔹 **AI Messenger & Social Network**

 ---

 ## 🤝 Let’s Connect!

-I’m always open to **collaborations**, **open-source contributions**, or a chat about anything dev-related.
-Whether you’re building with Go, experimenting with LLMs, or scaling microservices — I’d love to hear from you!
+I’m always open to **collaborations**, **open-source contributions**, or a chat about anything related to software and technologies.
+Whether you’re building software, experimenting AI, or a science and technology enthusiasm like me— I’d love to hear from you for connection or contribution.

 📬 Feel free to reach out — even if it’s just to say hi. 😊